-Collaborative Action Groups
+Collaborative Action Teams

-Collaborative Action Groups (CAG) are modelled on Professional learning communities (PLCs) as an approach to school improvement where groups of teachers work collaboratively at the school level to improve student outcomes.

-It involves collaboration, sharing and ongoing critical interrogation of teaching practices.
-CAGs are learning-oriented and promote the growth of teachers and students.

-Collaborative Action Group and Professional Learning Community (PLC) schools start from a simple idea: students learn more when their teachers work together.
+Collaborative Action Teams (CATs) are modelled on Professional Learning Communities (PLCs) and the Spirals of Inquiry Model as an approach to school improvement.
+Groups of teachers work collaboratively to improve student outcomes utilising ongoing critical interrogation of teaching practices against student data and feedback.
+CATs are learning-oriented and promote the growth of teachers and students. and Professional Learning Communities (PLC) and therefore Collaborative Action Groups (CATs) work from a simple idea: students